LanguageSolution/The-Global-Risk-Report/README.md

 # OVERVIEW

-This is a self-guided project aimed at determining whether or not there is a link between incidents of terrorism and economic factors, specifically GDP per capita, inflation, and unemployment.
+This is a self-guided project aimed at contributing to a global view of the links between natural hazards, susceptibilty in societies and disaster risk reduction to draw forward-looking conclusions for aid, policy making and reporting.
 The final results of my analysis can be found in the script "6.7 Creating Data Dashboards" and as an interactive Tableau presentation to be viewed in full screen.

 ## OBJECTIVE